-Explorer Protect - Autowatch Alarm System (Option)
+Explorer Protect - Autowatch 650 Motorhome Alarm System (Optional Extra)

 Manufactured by Autowatch, The Explorer Protect system is designed to give years of trouble free operation.
 Made with only the highest quality components and using state of the art technology you can be assured that your motorhome has the best electronic protection available.

 Each motorhome alarm is installed with a Passive Infrared Detector (PIR), a wireless sensor that detects movement in the motorhome and transmits a radio signal to the alarm module.
-If the alarm is on the siren will sound, and a door contact sensor. fitted to the main exterior habitation door.

-Additional sensors can be purchased from your retailer to enhance security.

-See section below for operation or consult the manufacturers instructions provided in the Owners Information Pack.
+If the alarm is on the siren will sound.Additional sensors can be purchased from your retailer to enhance security.
+See following section for operation or consult the manufacturers instructions provided in the Owners Information Pack.